ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 This is actually a bit more tricky than you might imagine.
 For each unit, it has a `UnitTargeting` component, that contains the Entity that it wants to attack.
 So we need to loop over each unit, check if it has a target, and if it does, get that entity, get its `Health` component, and subtract some damage.
 This would be fairly straightforward to do on the main thread; just use `EntityQuery` and `GetComponentData`/`SetComponentData`.

-Doing it this way, however, would go a bit aginst the entities way of doing things; entity queries and reading/writing component data can only be done on the main thread (with exceptions, but let's just assume that as a general rule for now).
+Doing it this way, however, would go a bit against the entities way of doing things; entity queries and reading/writing component data can only be done on the main thread (with exceptions, but let's just assume that as a general rule for now).
 Doing all this on the main thread would not only miss out on running it in non-blocking in parallel, but reading the targeting data just after scheduling the target data calculation in the previous system would have to block the main thread waiting for that job to finish, completely removing the benefit of jobifying it in the first place! (well, not completely, it's still going to be parallelized across multiple cores, but still.)

 A more optimal approach would be to do all this from entity jobs.
 Just remember that jobs need all their data up front; in our targeting data we only have the entity to attack, but not direct access to the health component.
 We want to schedule the job in parallel, and if two units have the same target, they might want to write to the same `Health` component from different threads.
 Clearly another approach is needed.